 Anifah Aman, the then-minister of foreign affairs of Malaysia, signs the TPNW in 2017.
 Photo: ICAN

-On 30 September 2020, Hishammuddin Hussein, the then-minister of foreign affairs, signed Malaysia’s instrument of ratification at a ceremony in the nation’s capital, Kuala Lumpur.
-It was deposited with the UN secretary-general that day.
+On 30 September 2020, Hishammuddin Hussein, the then-minister of foreign affairs, signed Malaysia’s instrument of ratification at a ceremony in the nation’s capital, Kuala Lumpur, and it was deposited with the UN secretary-general that day.

 “By joining, Malaysia is contributing to the goal of a world free of nuclear weapons,” he said.
 “We are proud to have contributed to this important treaty, and we encourage other states to expedite their ratifications,” he added.